Swagmiral/BT-Tone-Slapper/README.md

 Portable Windows application for replacing event sounds on supported Bluetooth audio devices.
 The current release supports JBL Tune 720BT.

-The prebuilt portable application is available at `dist/BTToneSlapper.exe`.
+The prebuilt portable application is available at [dist/BTToneSlapper.exe](dist).

-Custom sound packs are available at [Custom Sound Packs](Custom Sound Packs/)
+Custom sound packs are available at [Custom Sound Packs](Custom%20Sound%20Packs)

-The OEM sounds in case you want to revert and the official links are down are available at `OEM Backups`.
+The OEM sounds in case you want to revert and the official links are down are available at [OEM Backups](OEM%20Backups).

 ## Features